degawl/IndecisionApp/README.md

 # IndecisionApp

-A starter React web-app I made while taking a course on React w/ Redux.
+A starter React web-app I made while taking a course on React and Redux.

 ## Installation